rspec/rspec-metagem/README.markdown

 # Rspec Core

 Rspec is an automated testing framework for Ruby, designed for use in Behaviour Driven Development and Test Driven Development.

 rspec-core includes the Rspec runner, output formatters, and the `rspec` command.

 ## Install

     [sudo] gem install rspec --prerelease

-This will install rspec, rspec-core, rspec-expectations and rspec-mocks.
+This will install the rspec, rspec-core, rspec-expectations and rspec-mocks gems.

 ## Get Started